Be Healthy Information

 A key step you can take to build and maintain strong bones is to exercise.
 Exercise helps your muscles and strengthens your bones.

-To build bone mass and density, focus on weight-bearing exercises or strength training.
+To build bone mass and density, focus on weight-bearing exercises and strength training.
 For weight-bearing workouts, try walking, jogging, dancing, or tai chi.
-For strength training, you could lift weights or use resistance bands.
+For strength training, you could lift weights, use resistance bands, or do exercises that use your own body weight like yoga.

 Get calcium